Survey and Taxonomy of Adversarial Reconnaissance Techniques: Reconnaissance Target Information

-\subsubsection{Technical Information}
+\subsection{Technical Information}

-Technical details include diverse information about \Aron{why in this particular order? wouldn't network, host, app, user be more logical? this will require re-arranging the paragraphs as well, but please don't change this yet} users, hosts, networks, and applications.
-Technical details are especially crucial once adversaries have access to the target organization's internal network.
-Basic technical information can be obtained from an external network, but adversaries usually have to breach the target network or system to be able to gather more accurate details.
+Technical details include diverse information about networks, hosts, applications, and users.
+Technical details are especially useful once adversaries have access to the target organization's internal network.
+Basic technical information can be obtained from an external network, but adversaries usually need to breach the target network or system to be able to gather more accurate details.

-\paragraph{User-Level Information} User-level information, such as account details (e.g., user and group names) and access credentials, are useful for a variety of attack steps, ranging from gaining initial foothold in an internal network to privilege escalation on a compromised host.
-Often, adversaries collect information about user accounts and then try brute-force or dictionary-based attacks to gain access to them~\cite{narayanan2005fast}.
-Once an adversary has access to a user account, it can look for and compromise accounts with higher levels of permission (typically, admin accounts).
-User-level information may also facilitate collecting personal information, e.g., discovering accounts on social networking services.